maxoosterveen/yoursuprise/server/readme.md

 ### `npm run dev`

-Runs the server in development mode.
+Starts the server in development mode.
 The server will restart if you make edits. <br>

 ### `npm run start`

-Runs the server in production mode. <br>
+Starts the server.

 # .env